 Before You Had Your Website:

 Before you had a website, you should have had an agency brochure.
 Something you kept in inventory for those times when a prospect conversation ended with “can you send me something?”
 Off went the brochure with an accompanying cover letter.
-This package was normally sent by the person charged with agency business development and following a meaningful telephone conversation.
+That conversation and package was normally sent by the person charged with agency business development and followed a meaningful telephone conversation.
 The cover letter was written accordingly.

 A good “agency business development person” (ABD) would make a follow-up call to confirm package receipt and continue with a probative conversation.
 Using what was learned during that call, the ABD now sent a very carefully considered and grouped collection of materials designed to emphasize and confirm the agency’s suitability and candidacy for handling the client’s business.

 This process was carefully tailored to each client and each client’s interest; when speaking with a B2B client, there was generally no “show and tell” of fashion-related experience.
 Conversely fashion prospects were not burdened with industrial examples.
 Thinking back, didn’t this all make sense?